 With all of this being said, there are a few weaknesses to the 50/30/20 rule.

 The 50/30/20 budget is great for many people, but it’s good to be aware of some of the weaknesses before you make a budget yourself.

-The reality is that for many people, especially low income earners, saving 20% of your income is going to be tough as hell to hit.
+The reality is that for many people, especially low income earners, saving 20% of your earnings is going to be tough as hell to hit.
 It might even be impossible at first.

 The hope is that over time, with hundreds of small improvements, you can work yourself into a better financial situation.
 You may have to hustle, find some side gigs, and do everything you can to boost your income.
 But if you can slowly pay off your debt, you’ll have more cash each month to hit your goals.

 It’s good to remember though that the 50/30/20 budget is just a rule of thumb to aim for.
 Nothing more than that.

 This is one of my biggest issues with the 50/30/20 rule of thumb.
 Let’s say that you’re successful at creating a budget that fits this method.
 You’re saving a solid 20% of your earnings, and then you change jobs, get a promotion, or find a side gig to bring in some extra income.

 What do you do with that extra cash?